 The International Investigations Review: India

 The powers of the investigating agencies are regulated by the Code of Criminal Procedure 1973 as well as specific statutes from which they may derive their powers.
 Moreover, practice guidelines published by investigative agencies also seek to regulate their powers.
 The powers of these agencies are wide-ranging in nature and pertain to collection of information, investigation, search and seizure, and detention.
-Investigative agencies, such as the CBI can conduct 'dawn raids'.
+Investigative agencies, such as the CBI can conduct dawn raids.
 However, these dawn raids require a valid search warrant.

 All agencies have similar (if not identical) powers to investigate; namely, the power to collect information, conduct search and seizure operations, detain suspected individuals and conduct dawn raids.
 Some specialised law enforcement agencies enjoy certain enhanced powers.
-The ED has much wider powers to attach assets during the course of investigation, if it has reason to believe that any asset has been acquired from proceeds of crime.
-Additionally, the National Investigation Agency (NIA) when investigating offences affecting national security, sovereignty and interests of India, has the power to directly make arrests in different states, without the assistance of or without informing the concerned state agencies.
+The ED has much wider powers to attach assets during the course of an investigation, if it has reason to believe that any asset has been acquired from proceeds of crime.
+Additionally, the National Investigation Agency when investigating offences affecting national security, sovereignty and interests of India, has the power to directly make arrests in different states, without the assistance of or without informing the state agencies concerned.

 Sanctions for violation of competition law are governed under the Competition Act 2002 (Competition Act).
 Section 3 of the Competition Act prohibits anticompetitive agreements that cause or are likely to cause an appreciable adverse effect on competition (AAEC) in India and treats these as void.
 Such agreements include cartels, which are presumed under the Competition Act to have an AAEC.